 The dictionary meaning states a nominee is a person officially designated for a post.
 Whereas the legal meaning represents a person nominated by the holder to receive the assets after his death.
 A nominee must be above 18 years of age.

 The person who succeeds the assets of the deceased as per succession laws in force or will.

 Between Nominee and Legal Heir, who is the Real Owner?

-Many people during their investments in their lifetime get misled that nominees are real owners, and it often creates confusion due to the regular usage of the word.
+Many people, during their investments in their lifetime, get misled that nominees are real owners, and it often creates confusion due to the regular usage of the word.
 The dictionary meaning of the word represents a person who has been officially suggested for a position.
-Strictly speaking, a nominee is an act of officially suggesting a person to take care of the properties after death and later pass it on to the legal heirs.
+Strictly speaking, a nominee is an act of officially suggesting a person take care of the properties after death and later pass it on to the legal heirs.

 Legal heirs are the descendants (either male or female) of a person who is legally entitled to succeed the property after the death of the person.